v8/v8.dev/src/docs/embed.md

 - [Accessing static global variables](#accessing-static-global-variables)
 - [Accessing dynamic variables](#accessing-dynamic-variables)

-## Accessing static global variables
+### Accessing static global variables

-Let's say there are two C++ integer variables, `x` and `y` that are to be made available to JavaScript as global variables within a context.
+Let’s say there are two C++ integer variables, `x` and `y` that are to be made available to JavaScript as global variables within a context.
 To do this, you need to call C++ accessor functions whenever a script reads or writes those variables.
 These accessor functions convert a C++ integer to a JavaScript integer using `Integer::New`, and convert a JavaScript integer to a C++ integer using `Int32Value`.
 An example is provided below:

 ```cpp
 void XGetter(Local<String> property,